-Google Sheet integration
+Google Sheet Integration

-Step 1: Open the Google Apps Script editor
+Step 1: Open Google Apps Script Editor

 2. Click "Extensions" > "Apps Script" in the top menu.

-Step 2: Paste and configure the script
+Step 2: Paste and Configure the Script

-Using the MaiAgent function in Google Sheets
+Using MaiAgent Functions in Google Sheet

-1. Single Agent call
+1. Single Agent Call

 In any cell, enter a formula in the following format: